HumanSignal/label-studio/docs/source/guide/install.md

 You can install Label Studio on a Linux, Windows, or MacOSX machine running Python 3.6 or later.

 ### Install prerequisite
 Install Label Studio in a clean Python environment.
-You might want to use a virtual environment (venv or conda) to reduce the likelihood of package conflicts or missing packages.
+We highly recommend using a virtual environment (venv or conda) to reduce the likelihood of package conflicts or missing packages.

 ### Port requirements
 Label Studio expects port 8080 to be open by default.
 To use a different port, specify it when starting Label Studio.
 See [Start Label Studio](start.html).